Euregio Science Fund

 A minimum of 24 up to a maximum of 36 months

 A total of 250.000 up to 500.000 Euro

 All parts of the applications must be submitted in English

-Funding decisions are made by the Board of the EGTC European Region Tyrol-South Tyrol-Trentino based on the funding recommendation taken by the FWF Board and the Scientific Advisory Board of the EGTC European Region Tyrol-South Tyrol-Trentino; the EGTC basis its funding decision on 2-3 international written reviews.
-The EGTC will take the decision between October and December 2018.
+Funding decisions are made by the Board of the EGTC European Region Tyrol-South Tyrol-Trentino based on the funding recommendation taken by the FWF Board and the Scientific Expert Group of the EGTC European Region Tyrol-South Tyrol-Trentino; the EGTC basis its funding decision on 2-3 international written reviews.
+The EGTC will take the decision between July and September 2021.